fi-lees/tidy_tuesday/TT_2021_W44_Ultra_Trail_Running/README.md

 ## Ultra Trail Running
 The data this week was taken from the [International Trail Running Association (ITRA) website](https://itra.run/Races/FindRaceResults) and was made available to #TidyTuesday via [Benjamin Nowak](https://twitter.com/BjnNowak).
-The dataset provides a compilation of results from races that took place between 2012 - 2021 and focuses on 100 mile races (give or take a few miles).
+The dataset provides a compilation of results from trail races that took place between 2012 - 2021 and focuses on 100 mile races (give or take a few miles).

 ### Objectives
 This week I'm going to focus on [The West Highland Way Race](https://westhighlandwayrace.org/); a 95 mile race from Milngavie (just north of Glasgow) to Fort William in the Scottish Highlands.
 It's one of the world’s longest established ultra-marathons and first took place in 1985.
-I chose this race because the start line is just a few miles from where I live and I'd like to know more about it.
+I chose this race because the start line is just a few miles from where I live.

 Due to the COVID-19 pandemic, the race was cancelled in 2020 and 2021, so I'm going to look at the most recent data available (2019).
-My objective is to visualise the distribution of finish times (in hours) by gender and age.
+My objective is to visualise the distribution of finish times (in hours).

 ### Learning Points